ItsKieren/CTC_MLProject/README.md

 ### Notes
 Challenges Encountered:

-## Open-source libraries used
+### Open-source libraries used
-Scapy: For packet sniffing and network traffic analysis.
+- Scapy: For packet sniffing and network traffic analysis.

-Matplotlib: For visualizing network activity.
+- Matplotlib: For visualizing network activity.

-Flask: For building the web interface.
+- Flask: For building the web interface.

-Collections: For efficiently managing network connection data.
+- Collections: For efficiently managing network connection data.

-CSV: For saving and analyzing captured network traffic data.
+- CSV: For saving and analyzing captured network traffic data.

-Sklearn (for AI/ML): For implementing machine learning algorithms that help detect botnet behavior in network traffic.
+- Sklearn (for AI/ML): For implementing machine learning algorithms that help detect botnet behavior in network traffic.

 ###License
 Copyright [2025] [404NotFound Team - Hackathon @ Concordia University 2025]

-Describe any challenges encountered while building the app.

-### Open-source libraries used

-- [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
-- [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Androids